• Skip to primary navigation

 Pro: You can maximize the space.

-Update 2022:
+Update 2024:

 Where NOT to KEEP TREASURED BOOKS in a Small Home?

-A garage is not a good place to keep books because of the extreme change in temperature.
+A garage (affiliate) is not a good place to keep books because of the extreme change in temperature.

 Don't store books in the attics.
-As you shouldn't place photos in the attic because of temperature changes, books should not be left there either.
+Books should not be left there as you shouldn't place photos in the attic because of temperature changes.

 Where NOT to KEEP TREASURED BOOKS in a Small Home

 Now it is your turn?
-Do you have any tips for book storage solutions for small spaces?
+Do you have any tips for book storage (affiliate) solutions for small spaces?
 Is there one that is your favorite?
 Please share below.
 I would love to hear from you.

 Visit our other organizing small spaces posts.